Tobi-Awonuga/Hospital-Management-System/README.md

 Error Prevention: Ensure data accuracy with comprehensive form validation.

 ## Setup Instructions:
+Go to the Trackmate.zip file, click on 'view raw'
-Open the app in PowerApps and start exploring its features and capabilities.
+Wait for download to finish and view in file explorer Open the app in PowerApps and start exploring its features and capabilities.

 ## License